 Knowledge Panels are generated automatically, so there's no direct way to land one.
 Instead, you can get it as a result of various successful tactics, such as:

 Competitor backlink analysis is one of the key off-page SEO fundamentals you'll want to master.
-It helps you unlock new backlinking opportunities by discovering websites willing to send users your way.
+It helps you unlock new backlinking opportunities by discovering websites willing to link to content in your niche.

-You can do this with a tool like Ahrefs Backlink Checker.
-Paste the article's URL, and the tool will show you the number of backlinks and unique linking websites.
+Once you have a competitor URL, run it through a backlink analysis tool like Ahrefs Backlink Checker.
+It will show you the number of backlinks and unique linking websites.

 As you scroll through the list, you'll see various websites from which you can acquire a backlink, as well.

-If you already have an article targeting the given keyword, you can review and tweak it to make sure it's better than the competitor's.
-If you don't, you can write a solid piece that will offer more value and compel the site owner to give you a link.
+If you already have an article targeting the given keyword, review and improve it to make sure it's better than the competitor's.
+If you don't, write a solid piece that offers more value and gives the site owner a reason to link to you instead.

 If you own a business with a physical location, focusing on local SEO should be one of your top priorities.
 In other words, you need to create a Google Business Profile (GBP) page and make sure it accurately represents your business.